All StatesWisconsin

 After You Record Your Deed in Wisconsin

 After the Register of Deeds records your deed, the original is returned to the grantee or the designated address.
-Recording times and fees vary by county.
-The Register of Deeds forwards the Form PE-500 to the Wisconsin Department of Revenue, which uses it to maintain transfer data.
-The local assessor updates property tax ownership records based on the recorded deed.
-Wisconsin property taxes are collected by municipal and county treasurers.
-The grantee should update their mailing address with the local assessor.
-The grantee is responsible for Wisconsin property taxes from the date of transfer.
+The Form PE-500 is forwarded to the Wisconsin Department of Revenue, and the local assessor updates property tax ownership records based on the recorded deed.
+The grantee is responsible for Wisconsin property taxes from the date of transfer and should update their mailing address with the local assessor.

 Wisconsin Quit Claim Deed FAQ